AbrSergey/Easy-Posting/SYNTAX-DOCUMENT.md

 ## The way the tool reads the syntax can be explained with this little 'dramatization/act'.
 The tool tells how it thinks when it reads every line of the post document provided by the user 👨‍💻

 **User**:
-"Okay,i want to create a title, write some text and add a quote at the end of my post":
+"Okay, i want to create a title, write some text and add a quote at the end of my post."

+*what the user writes:*

 ```
 # Title - 3